callumrollo/callumrollo.github.io/content/pages/maps.md

 - [westswedentrails](https://westswedentrails.se/en) has a lot of the long distance hiking and cyling trails in west sweden.
 - [https://gpx2kml.com](https://gpx2kml.com) convert between GPX and KML formats
 - Lots of gravel data available on [mollbrink.se](https://www.mollbrink.se/).
 The author has extracted all the gravel maps in Sweden from OSM data.
+- Gravel routes in west sweden https://westswedentrails.se/en
+- Gravel trails in Norway https://cyclenorway.com/en/national-gravel-routes/
+- Eurovelo routes - long distance cycle routes across europe https://en.eurovelo.com/
 ### Navigation and software

 I describe my navigation setup in some detail in [cycle touring]({filename}/articles/cycle_touring.md).
 ### Future work

 One day I might include a dynamic leaflet map here which displays all this data.
-But then this wouldn't be a pure clean static site anymore...
+But then this wouldn't be a pure clean static site anymore!